Tuna Roll Salad

 - Oil, cooking - 2 1/2 Tbsp

-- Make dressing - Grate ginger and chop garlic.
-Combine ginger, garlic, vinegar, soy sauce, miso, honey, toasted sesame oil, and cooking oil (portion for dressing).
+Make dressing - Grate ginger and chop garlic.
+Combine ginger, garlic, vinegar, aminos, honey, toasted sesame oil, and cooking oil (portion for dressing).
 Whisk until smooth.
 (Can be done up to 5 days ahead)